binaryage/asepsis-web/index.md

 #### Does Asepsis install some kernel extension?

 > Since version 1.3 Asepsis does not use kernel extension anymore.

+#### Could this be ported to Snow Leopard?

+> Probably yes.
+Pre-Lion DesktopServicesPriv calls File Manager APIs from CoreServices.
+Technically the same approach could be done to File Manager.
+Actually this is what TotalFinder (prior to version 1.3) did under Snow Leopard using mach_override.
+I'm not going to implement it for Snow Leopard because I've already switched to Lion personally.

 ## Panic mode!